Academic and Professional Skills

 Equestrian Coaches (subject to additional British Horse Society qualification, or equivalent)

 During their course of study, students are encouraged to study for the appropriate British Horse Society Stage qualification.
-Training for Stages I, II and III as well as Preliminary Teaching Test is offered on site as an additional part time course subject to additional fees and application.
+Training for Stages I, II and III as well as Stage II coaching is offered on site as an additional part time course subject to numbers.
+There nay be an additional fee and an application will need to be completed.

 1 Morning, Evening and Weekend Duties: will be required on the College Yard during the first year of the course.
 Morning and evening yard duties are timetabled between 9am and 5pm.
-Weekend yard duties are carried out on a rota basis, usually comprising of 4 – 6 weekends spread throughout the year.
+Weekend yard duties are carried out on a rota basis, usually comprising of 8 weekend days spread throughout the year.

-2 Equipment and/or Clothing: Riding hat to current standards (PAS015; ASTMF1163; SNELL E2001) riding boots, gloves, jodhpurs plus schooling and jumping whip and body protector subject to current standards for jumping lessons (if riding).
+2 Equipment and/or Clothing: Riding hat to current standards (PAS015 2011; ASTMF1163 2004a onwards; SNELL E2016) riding boots, gloves, jodhpurs plus schooling and jumping whip and body protector subject to current standards (purple label Level 3 2009) for jumping lessons (if riding).

 Additional costs for items that are essential for the course include:

-· If riding: Jodpur boots, long leather or riding boots - £100
+· If riding: Jodhpur boots, long leather or riding boots - £100

-· Jodpurs (plain navy or black), riding hat, hair net, gloves - £90
+· Jodhpurs (plain navy or black), riding hat, hair net, gloves - £90

 · Laboratory coat - £10